-During the past quarter, the world-wide equity markets performed fairly well, helping our 1-year returns look very strong.
+During the past quarter, the international markets performed the best, with modest returns in the U.S. markets.
 The chart below shows the 3-month, 1-year, and 10-year performance of many DFA funds (representing different asset classes) compared to the S&P 500 Index:

 |DFA Fund / Index||3 Month Return||1 Year Return||10 Year Return*|